Ock Joo-hyun: Musical actor

 In 2014, Ock starred as Elphaba in the first Korean production of "Wicked the Musical" and also reprises the role of Danvers in "Rebecca" due to its popularity in South Korea.
 Starting in November 2014 Ock began her role as Marie Antoinette, in the musical Marie Antoinette at Charlotte Theater in Seoul, South Korea.

 In 2016, Ock starred in her first original role with Mata Hari.
 It was also the first original musical from EMK Musical Company which was created in collaboration with Frank Wildhorn.
 He had stated that she had been one of the main inspirations for the character and songs of Mata Hari, and had sung high praises of her performances in his other musicals such as The Count of Monte Cristo.
-She later reprised her role in the 2017 production which had since been revised.
+She later reprised her role in the 2017 and 2022 production which had since been revised.

 In 2018, Ock was cast as Anna Karenina (along with Jeong Sun Ah) for the Korean premiere.
 Prior to that, she travelled to Russia to meet the cast and crew of the Russian production that was opening before her own run.
-She appeared at the curtain call for opening night, and sang a trio with Ekaterina Guseva (Anna Karenina) and Sergey Lee (Alexey Vronsky).
+She appeared at the curtain call for opening night, and sang a trio with Valeria Lanskaya (Anna Karenina) and Sergey Lee (Alexey Vronsky).

 In February 2022, OCK has decided not to renew the contract with Potluck Co., Ltd.